Arm & Elbow Pain Treatment & Therapy

 A patient need not be playing tennis to get tennis elbow.
 The condition occurs when excessive strain has been given to the forearm extensor muscles and tendons.
 The lower arm pain can start in the forearm muscle belly, but can also begin on the outer aspect of the elbow.
 Thankfully, physical therapy is very effective in calming down tissue and tendon pain, and rarely does the patient need further intervention.
 (In chronic cases where the inflammation is stubborn, and the extensor tendon is damaged extensively, cortisone injection and surgery may be needed for full recovery.)

 Most tennis elbow injuries begin because of over-gripping or overloaded wrist-twisting.
 This can happen at the workplace, while typing on the computer, or through racquet sports.
 Physical Therapy treatment includes soft tissue mobilization, cold and heat therapy, and gradual grip strengthening and wrist strengthening.
 Resistance training of proximal muscles such as the shoulder and upper back muscles also help offload the wrist muscles significantly by establishing a stable and strong base for upper extremity activities.

 Stride Strong Physical Therapy has extensive experience treating arm injuries.
 We believe strongly in arm injury therapy, the healing power of strengthening and exercise, which is the crux for majority of arm injuries.
-Start your healing today by calling us for an appointment to come visit one of our Portland Physical Therapy clinics, so you can get back to feeling great.
+Start your healing today by calling us for an appointment to come visit one of our three convenient locations in Sellwood, Beaverton, and Hillsboro so you can get back to feeling great.